 It isn’t until more recent years that I’ve started to come to understand the bigger picture of what married love is all about.
 So really, you could re-name this message, “A Few Things I’ve Learned Since I Knew It All.”

 I’m not saying, that I even now know very much on the subject of true marital love (the Lord, Steve, and I know the truth of that all too well).
-But I do know that Steve and I finally have committed our lives to continually be “students” of each other and students of what we need to learn so we’ll live a life of marital love that exhibits the love of Christ, bringing honor to God.
+But I do know that Steve and I finally have committed our lives to continually be “students” of each other.
+We’re also students of what we need to learn so we’ll live a life of marital love that exhibits the love of Christ, bringing honor to God.

-With that in mind I’d like to pass along some of what I now do know (as I reflect back on our lives together).
+With that in mind I’d like to pass along some of what I now do know and have learned.
 Even though I’m still learning about marital love, I hope that what I’ve learned so far might be helpful to you.
 If it can prevent one tear, or short-cut any of the growing pains couples experience as they grow closer to each other, prayers will be answered.
-I give God all the credit for that.
+I give God all the credit for that!

 I’ve come to realize that when I married my husband Steve, I didn’t have a clue as to what I was getting myself into.
 I now see that in order to truly have a loving marital relationship, there’s a lot of buried “crud” in our emotions that will rise to the surface.
 All of this has the potential to destroy our love if it’s not dealt with properly.